nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your DDD.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar dreamdaydesigner.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar ddd.jar` command to run the application.<br>

 A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>